ftloksy/frankieGrallary/README.md

 # frankieGrallary

+you can access my website at https://ftloksy.github.io/frankieGrallary/ .

 # Frankie Gallery

 This is  Frankie's gallery.
 It will show four photos.
 You can like it, add a comment to it.